GolangUA/golang.org.ua/content/post/kyiv_go_meetup_august_2016.md

 author = "yanzay"
 +++

-Привет, друзья!
+Hi, gophers!

-Рады пригласить вас на очередной ежемесячный Kyiv Go Meetup, который состоится 17 августа в офисе компании Cogniance (пер. Охтырский 7) в 19:30.
+We are happy to announce the next Kyiv Go Meetup in August 17th.
+It will take place in the Cogniance office (Kyiv, Okhtyrskyi lane 7) at 19:30.

 Agenda:

 - Why Go: Async IO for Free (Bohdan Trotsenko)

-До встречи!
+Looking forward to meet you!